Rogue Regional Medical Center: History

 In 2013, Asante Rogue Regional Medical Center was ranked as the top hospital in Oregon for Orthopedic Services, with special mention to the joint replacement program by Healthgrades.
 RRMC was also recognized as the safest hospital in Oregon by Consumer Reports in its 2013 Hospital Rankings.

 In August and September 2021, Asante made headlines when hundreds of their employees demonstrated to protest looming layoffs related to Governor Kate Brown's covid-19 vaccine mandate.

+Registered nurse's fentanyl diversion

+It was first reported in 2023 that a nurse,Dani Marie Schofield swapped multiple patients' fentanyl with tap water for the purpose of diverting fentanyl to herself who is facing 44 counts of assault charges.
+The incident is believed to be tied to a handful of deaths and attorneys representing both living and deceased patients of have filed a $303 million lawsuit against the facility.